maplibre/maplibre.github.io/content/news/2023-06-07-maplibre-rs-monthly.md

 ---

 It is finally time for a new maplibre-rs monthly!
 Or should I say yearly?
 The last update was 2022 and we already have 2023!
-Even though a lot of time has passed the development in maplibre-rs did not come to a total standstill, even though it may look like it did.
+The development of maplibre-rs did not come to a total standstill, even though it may look like it did.

 ## 📰 News